-If the Vedic Society fulfils its undertaking, of holding one somayajña each year for a total of 108, no-one who conceived the project will live to see it completed.
+If the Vedic Society fulfils its undertaking, of holding one somayajña each year for a total of 108, then no-one who conceived the project will live to see it completed.
 I don’t know whether this thought saddens or encourages me.

 The Vedic Society has not only sponsored this event, but aims to teach agnihotra, to keep the fires burning after the yajña ends.
 At the ritual site, there is a spacious tent displaying posters which tell the life story of Shree – the Kalki avatara whom the Society counts as guide and guru – and explain his aim of spreading agnihotra and reviving the pre-eminence of Vedas and Vedic study.
 Agnihotra is performed daily by practitioners who – unlike me – remembered to bring their supplies with them, and it’s also taught on the grounds.

 In what has been a recurring situation in my life, someone notices me awkwardly standing around, and begins to talk to me; he tells me a little about Shree and the Society.
 “Have you had prasādam yet?” he asks.
 I shake my head, while mentally replying, no, because I’m afraid to breathe wrong on these sacred grounds.
 “First we will have darshan and then eat,” he pronounces.
 “Come,” and he brings me to the one tent I haven’t ventured to visit.